smartnic/sigcomm21_artifact/README.md

 *Artifact functionality (sections 1 through 4).* We show how to exercise the compiler through different inputs, input formats, and parameters.

 1. [Hello world](https://github.com/smartnic/sigcomm21_artifact#1-hello-world)
-This task exercises all of K2's main software components by showing how to optimize a small, simple program. [total estimated time: 1 minute]
+This task exercises all of K2's main software components by showing how to optimize a small, simple program. [total estimated machine time: 1 minute; human time: 5 minutes]

 2. [Changing the input program.](https://github.com/smartnic/sigcomm21_artifact#2-Changing-the-input-program)
 We show how a user might change the input program to K2 to obtain